Indecomposable orthogonal invariants of several matrices over a field of positive characteristic: Introduction

 For $f\in R$ denote by $\deg{f}$ its {\it degree} and by $\mdeg{f}$ its {\it multidegree}, i.e., $\mdeg{f}=(t_1,\ldots,t_d)$, where $t_k$ is the total degree of the polynomial $f$ in $x_{ij}(k)$, $1\leq i,j\leq n$, and $\deg{f}=t_1+\cdots+t_d$.
 Since $\deg{\si_t(Y_1\cdots Y_s)}=ts$, where $Y_k$ is a generic or a transpose generic matrix, the algebra $R^{O(n)}$ has $\NN$-grading by degrees and $\NN^d$-grading by multidegrees, where $\NN$ stands for non-negative integers.

-Given an $\NN$-graded algebra $\algA$, denote by $\algA^{+}$ the subalgebra generated by homogeneous elements of positive degree.
-A set $\{a_i\} \subseteq \algA$ is a minimal (by inclusion) homogeneous system of generators (m.h.s.g.)~if and only if the $a_i$'s are $\NN$-homogeneous and $\{\ov{a_i}\}$ is a basis of $\ov{\algA}={\algA}/{(\algA^{+})^2}$.
+Consider an $\NN$-graded unital algebra $\algA$ with the component of degree zero equal to $\FF$.
+Denote by $\algA^{+}$ the subalgebra generated by homogeneous elements of positive degree.
+A set $\{a_i\} \subseteq \algA$ is a minimal (by inclusion) homogeneous system of generators (m.h.s.g.) of $\algA$ as a unital algebra~if and only if the $a_i$'s are $\NN$-homogeneous and $\{\ov{a_i}\}\cup\{1\}$ is a basis of the vector space $\ov{\algA}={\algA}/{(\algA^{+})^2}$.
 If we consider $a\in\algA$ as an element of $\ov{\algA}$, then we usually omit the bar and write $a\in\ov{\algA}$ instead of $\ov{a}$.
 An element $a\in \algA$ is called {\it decomposable} if $a=0$ in $\ov{\algA}$.
 In other words, a decomposable element is equal to a polynomial in elements of strictly lower degree.
 Therefore the highest degree $D(\algA)$ of indecomposable elements of $\algA$ is equal to the least upper bound for the degrees of elements of a m.h.s.g.~for $\algA$.